surniaulula/wpsso/readme.txt

 (2018/04/05) Fixed the EDD integration module to override the EDD definition of the 'download' post type as an archive page.

-= 3.56.3 =

-(2018/03/29) Added translation strings for default / fallback archive titles and descriptions.
-Added support for "archive" post type titles and descriptions.
-Added the WPSSO Tune WP Image Editors add-on to the SSO &gt; Core Add-ons settings page.